pprachas/fenics_arclength/docs/source/examples/force_control/beam/README.md

 where $u_n$ smd $\Lambda_n$ denotes the solution of the previous step and $u$ and $\Lambda$ are now the incremental solution (that we are solving for) with respect to the previous solution.

 To take into account the incremental solution in the arc-length update scheme, $u_{n-1} = 0$ while $u_n$ stays the same.
-This is analougous to zeroing the solution after each converged Newton iteration.
+This is analogous to zeroing the solution after each converged Newton iteration.